 I would counter that some markets are efficient and others are far from it.
-For example, in the past 10 years ending June 2018, 94 percent of U.S. large cap core managers underperformed their respective benchmark, suggesting the market is efficient.
-However, in the same period, only 63 percent of international small cap managers underperformed their respective benchmark, suggesting that market is inefficient.
+For example, in the past 10 years ending June 2018, 94% of U.S. large cap core managers underperformed their respective benchmark, suggesting the market is efficient.
+However, in the same period, only 63% of international small cap managers underperformed their respective benchmark, suggesting that market is inefficient.

 The jury is still out on EMH.
-However, it is clear that some markets and asset classes are more efficient than others, once again supporting the yin and yang case of using both active and passive investments in your portfolio.
+However, some markets and asset classes are more efficient than others, once again supporting the yin and yang case of using both active and passive investments in your portfolio.

 When discussing active versus passive investing, active managers have the discretion to own companies in which valuations are attractive and avoid firms that are excessively valued.
-For example, in 2018, Netflix (NFLX) reached a high of $423 per share and traded at over 120 times earnings.
-As valuation become stretched, active managers had the choice of avoiding Neftlix during its decline from $423 to $231 last year.
+For example, in July 2018, Netflix (NFLX) reached a high of $419 per share and traded at over 120 times earnings.
+As valuation became stretched, active managers had the choice of avoiding Netflix during its 44% decline from $419 to $233 over the next six months.
 This is in contrast to a passive index strategy that has no such choice as to whether to own Netflix.
 Therefore, active managers can outperform their stated benchmark by making active calls such as avoiding high or excessively valued securities.

 However, we believe that over entire market cycles, valuation matters.
 Historically, sooner or later, overvalued stocks underperform and undervalued stocks outperform.
 Most active managers attempt to buy undervalued stocks.
 By doing this, they can control risk and perform well over a market cycle.

-If the index was dissected into high-quality stocks (rated A+ to B+) and low-quality stocks (rated below B), as defined by Standard and Poor’s (S&P), it would show they perform differently at various times.
+If the index was dissected into high-quality stocks (rated A+ to B+) and low-quality stocks (rated below B), as defined by S&P, it would show they perform differently at various times.
 Low-quality stocks outperform during the early stages of a cyclical bull market, while high-quality stocks perform best in a bear market.
 Of course, the index owns both high- and low-quality names.

 When safety trumps valuation, high-quality names will protect the portfolio.
 Thirty-three percent of the companies in the Russell 2000 index lost money last year, while high-quality stocks have not experienced negative returns over any 10-year period since 1986.
 Typically, active managers search for quality investments.

 Dividends play two important roles.
 First, they can be a material factor in total return.
-If stock prices appreciate five percent and there is a three percent dividend yield, the total return is eight percent.
-Importantly, 37.5 percent of the total return came from dividends.
+If stock prices appreciate 5% and there is a 3% dividend yield, the total return is eight percent.
+Importantly, 37.5% of the total return came from dividends.

 Second, as companies pay and increase dividends, it sends a message that management is confident that earnings will increase.
-Since 1972, stocks that increase or initiate their dividend have outperformed the market by 2.3 percent.
-During this period, dividend growers and initiators returned 9.6 percent annually versus the S&P 500’s 7.3 percent.
+Since 1972, stocks that increase or initiate their dividend have outperformed the market by 2.3%.
+During this period, dividend growers and initiators returned 9.6% annually versus the S&P 500’s 7.3%.

 Active managers can build portfolios that seek out stocks with attractive and growing dividends.

 Portfolio management requires numerous decisions.
 Asset allocation is paramount—which asset classes should be in the portfolio, and what allocation?
 Even if passive securities are to be used, which index is appropriate?
-For example, the 2018 return for three passive small capitalization exchange-traded funds, each with their own underlying index, had an 2.6 percent return variance:
+For example, the 2018 return for three passive small capitalization exchange-traded funds, each with their own underlying index, had a 2.6% return variance: